kinoute/Hack-HP-EliteBook-850-G5/README.md

 ### Internet

-You can use the LAN/Ethernet which works OOTB.
-For the WIFI, you need to replace the internal card with a compatible one.
+You can use the LAN/Ethernet port which works OOTB.
+For the WIFI, you have three options:

+* You can replace the internal card with a compatible one.
 You can find plenty of them on eBay.
-Otherwise, the cheaper and quicker solution is to use a USB Dongle WIFI.
-I own a [TP-Link-TL-WN725N](https://www.tp-link.com/us/home-networking/usb-adapter/tl-wn725n/) and it works great.
+* You can use a USB Dongle WIFI.
+I own a cheap [TP-Link-TL-WN725N](https://www.tp-link.com/us/home-networking/usb-adapter/tl-wn725n/) and it worked great.
 Once you have plugged it in one of your USB ports, install the drivers.
 You can find them for Mojave here: https://www.tp-link.com/us/support/download/tl-wn725n/#Driver.
 Reboot, done.
+* **NEW** 🔥: Some [talented developers](https://github.com/OpenIntelWireless) created kexts from Linux code to support Intel WIFI and Bluetooth Out Of The Box on macOS!
+This is the approach I now use and it works great!
+I can connect to 5Ghz WIFI Networks without any USB Dongle and Bluetooth works also with my phone.
+For the WIFI, you have to install the app [Heliport](https://github.com/OpenIntelWireless/HeliPort) that replicates macOS Wifi interface to select network etc. The 3 kexts for Wifi & Bluetooth are provided in my EFI already.
+This is an alpha release so some bugs might occur.

 ### HIDPI / Retina Resolution